realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 export { App };
 ```

 Here we will use a library called [react-router-dom](https://www.npmjs.com/package/react-router-dom).
 Simply run `npm install react-router-dom` to install it.
-This library allow us to navigate between different components.
+This library allows us to navigate between different components.

 Let's go through this line by line.